You are viewing a story from harrypotterfanfiction.com

 The conversation was over quickly and she had to try and prepare herself to be a witness of the killing of Lucius Malfoy.
 She loathed the thought of watching someone die, even if they were the enemy.

-She was there the next morning with a penseive.
+The morning after the deed was done, Hermione was there with a penseive.
 It would’ve taken a normal person weeks to get approval for something like that.
 But the Warden was getting used to Hermione’s requests and demands and he liked her for her bravery in speaking her mind.
 And he figured that under the circumstances, they could expedite her request as urgent.

 They wouldn’t allow it in his cell, but she managed to secure an interrogation room to give them the illusion of privacy.